OverlayPlugin/docs/faq/README.md

 ### My overlay doesn't sort by DPS

-If you're using the ngld OverlayPlugin, you have to enable sorting.
+You have to enable sorting.
 Go to `Plugins` > `MiniParseEventSource` and set `Sort By` to `DPS`.

-### ngld OverlayPlugin failed because it couldn't download something
+### OverlayPlugin failed because it couldn't download something

 Go to the OverlayPlugin tab.
 It'll tell you more about the file it tried to download.
 You'll be able to retry the download or manually download the required file there.

+If you're still having issues updating, make sure you are using the new OverlayPlugin fork, and not the ngld or hibiyasleep version.

 ### OverlayPlugin complains that Newtonsoft.Json is outdated